 To improve on something that’s already pretty good, sometimes all you need is a light touch.
-That’s what Cambridge Audio has done with the second iteration of its CXN streamer – an update to the Award-winner we first reviewed in 2015.
+That’s what Cambridge Audio has done with the second iteration of its CXN streamer launched in 2018 – an update to the Award-winner we first reviewed in 2015.

-Now, alongside Tidal built-in and Spotify Connect, you can also stream music via Google’s Chromecast on the Cambridge Audio CXN (V2).
+Now, alongside Tidal Connect and Spotify Connect, you can also stream music via Google’s Chromecast on the Cambridge Audio CXN (V2).
+With new features being continually added but still delivering a terrific performance for this mid-range price, it's no wonder that this CXN (V2) network streamer remains a multiple What Hi-Fi?
+Award-winner since its launch.

 The Cambridge Audio CXN (V2) has kept all of the great sonic characteristics of the original.
-That same vibrancy and enthusiasm that greeted us three years ago hasn’t changed much in the time since.
+That same vibrancy and enthusiasm that greeted us all those years ago hasn’t changed much in the time since.

 We play Landslide by Fleetwood Mac, and Stevie Nicks’ soulful, sweet singing is full bodied and beautifully conveyed.
 The way she shifts between notes is smooth, and the occasional words clipped to keep her rhythm are snappy and insightful.
 Even the odd vocalisation – the hums and aahs – are detailed and full of melancholy musings.